 If you like watching better than reading, this video explains how the Landing Page Grader works:

-Our goal in creating the AdWords Landing Page Grader was to offer a free landing page optimization tool to help marketers assess how their PPC landing pages are performing when analyzed against industry-established best practices.
-There are three reasons this tool will offer huge value to PPC advertisers and agencies trying to optimize their AdWords campaigns all the way through to the last step, the landing page:
+Our goal in creating the AdWords Landing Page Grader to join our lineup of marketing graders was to offer a free landing page optimization tool to help marketers assess how their PPC landing pages are performing when analyzed against industry-established best practices.
+There are three reasons this tool will offer huge value to PPC advertisers and agencies trying to optimize their Google Ads campaigns all the way through to the last step, the landing page:

 We believe this new tool will help remove some of the mystery about what it takes to achieve the best possible bang for each buck spent on PPC.

 Unlike other website graders, our new landing page tool takes a PPC-centric approach to assessing how well a landing page is performing.
-Rather than looking at a single webpage in isolation, we’re taking a novel approach by connecting AdWords search performance and the websites those search campaigns point to.
+Rather than looking at a single webpage in isolation, we’re taking a novel approach by connecting Google Ads search performance and the websites those search campaigns point to.

 The top section of your report provides you with an overall score as well as an overview of how much you spent, how many clicks you drove, how many landing pages you’re sending those clicks to, and how many conversions you able to get out of that spend: